hanke0/scriptsfornas/README.md

-I have built a lot of scripts for media resource management, and now I share it.

-All the scripts may run well on BASH, other terminals are not tested.
-I use GNU bash v5.0, using the same bash would help if you are having problems.
+I have developed several scripts for managing media resources, and I am now sharing them.
+While the scripts are optimized for BASH, their compatibility with other terminals has not been tested.
+I personally use GNU bash v5.0, and recommend using the same version to avoid any potential issues.
+Best wishes.

-Best for you.